 \begin{cor} For all $x>0$, the law of $\txz$ is equal to the law of the lifetime $\zeta$ of $X$ under $\dP_x^{\searrow}$. \end{cor} \begin{proof} Direct from Theorem \ref{thmcr}. \end{proof}

-\subsection{A few words on the Lamperti transformation}
+\subsection{A Few Words on the Lamperti Transformation}

 The process $(X,\dP_x^{\searrow})$ is a positive self-similar Makov process (PSSMP) of index $1/\alpha$.
-The underlying Lévy process $(\xi^{\searrow},\dPb)$ in the Lamperti representation is characterised in \cite[Corollary 3]{Cachau}.
+The underlying Lévy process $(\xi^{\searrow},\dPb)$ in the Lamperti representation is characterized in \cite[Corollary 3]{Cachau}.
 From the Lamperti transformation and Corollary \ref{coril} we have that

 When the process $(X,P)$ is spectrally positive, i.e. $\alpha(1-\rho)=1$, the process $(\xi^{\searrow},\dPb)$ is spectrally negative (see \cite{Cachau}).
 Consequently, the results in \cite{Pat} can be applied to deduce that the law of $\txz$ is absolutely continuous and its density function $f_{\txz}$ infinitely continuously differentiable.
 Moreover, power series and contour integral representations for the latter density are in \cite{Pat} provided.